michaelsaxon/michaelsaxon.github.io/bggen/blog-base/content/pages/colophon.md

 For posterity, here's the state of the visitor map when I took it down:

 ![The visitor map for my site.]({attach}images/clustr.png)

+I have since started playing with Google Analytics as the visitor tracking engine.
+I am still experimenting with the best solution for displaying a visitors map.